awsdocs/amazon-ecs-developer-guide/doc_source/service-create-loadbalancer-bluegreen.md

    + For **Target group protocol**, enter the protocol to use for routing traffic to your tasks\.
    + For **Health check path**, enter the path to which the load balancer should send health check pings\.

 1. When you are finished configuring your Network Load Balancer, choose **Next Step**\.
-Navigate to [Step 4: Configuring Your Service to Use Service Discovery](service-configure-servicediscovery.md)\.
+Navigate to [Step 4: Configuring your service to use Service Discovery](service-configure-servicediscovery.md)\.